GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAISeparation.md

-+++
-title = "GSAISeparation"
+---
+author: razoric
+date: "2020-02-25"
+description: |-
-description = "Calculates an acceleration that repels the agent from its neighbors in the\ngiven `GSAIProximity`.\n\nThe acceleration is an average based on all neighbors, multiplied by a\nstrength decreasing by the inverse square law in relation to distance, and it\naccumulates." author = "razoric" date = "2020-02-25"
+  Calculates an acceleration that repels the agent from its neighbors in the given `GSAIProximity`.

+  The acceleration is an average based on all neighbors, multiplied by a strength decreasing by the inverse square law in relation to distance, and it accumulates.
-+++
+title: GSAISeparation
+---

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->